perladvent/perldotcom/content/article/_pub_2000_09_ilya.md

 **IZ**: Taken theoretically, your question is very dear for a lot of mathematicians (and very demanding of them).
-It is the fundamental ignoramus-or-ignorabimus dilemma of the life-after-GÃ¶del: Will we ever know?
-What GÃ¶del says is: If the society of mathematicians may be modeled by a computer, then most of the questions which make sense cannot be resolved, even if we have unlimited resources.
+It is the fundamental ignoramus-or-ignorabimus dilemma of the life-after-Gödel: Will we ever know?
+What Gödel says is: If the society of mathematicians may be modeled by a computer, then most of the questions which make sense cannot be resolved, even if we have unlimited resources.
 However, we know that in practice this is far from happening.
 Most working